mmmorris1975/aws-runas/README.md

 The usual github model for forking the repo and creating a pull request is the preferred way to contribute to this tool.
 Bug fixes, enhancements, doc updates, translations are always welcomed.

+The documentation at the [doc site](https://mmmorris1975.github.io/aws-runas/) all lives under the docs directory in this repository.
+It uses [Markdown](https://guides.github.com/features/mastering-markdown/) for the documentation format.
+Everyone is welcome to submit pull requests with documentation updates to help correct or clarify the documentation for this tool.